-Prepare for a Buenos Aires Rainy day
+First, Prepare for a Buenos Aires Rainy Day

 Loose sidewalk tiles are an epidemic (and the bane of my existence), step on one after the rain and all the water underneath it is now inside your shoe.

-If it’s just a light rain you can easily walk, but if it’s storming you’ll need to be able to call a car easily to avoid standing under the deluge.
+If it’s just light rain you can easily walk, but if it’s storming you’ll need to be able to call a car easily to avoid standing under the deluge.
 Uber exists here but is a bit precarious.

-12 unique things to do in Buenos Aires when it rains
+12 Unique Things to do in Buenos Aires When It Rains

 So, without further ado, here are my top things to do on a rainy day in Buenos Aires.

 1. Visit MALBA